Skip top navigation

 Dr. K. Richard Johnson was born and raised in Galesburg, Illinois, graduated from Knox College, and earned his Master’s and PhD degrees in biology from the University of Colorado.
 After several years as a college professor, he was inaugurated in 1948 as President of National College of Education (later National-Louis University) in Evanston, Illinois, the oldest private elementary teachers’ college in the United States.
 He served as President of National until 1972, and continued to take the lead in fund raising for the College as President Emeritus for many years thereafter.
 As Dr. Johnson often said, his job was “to teach teachers how to teach teachers.”
 He created a very successful graduate school at National, and later introduced coeducation to encourage more men to become elementary school teachers.

-The Dr. K. Richard Johnson Endowed Scholarship for Veterans was established in 2022 by Colonel Thomas A. Johnson USMCR (Retired) to provide scholarship support to Veterans (DD-214 required) enrolled in the College of Education and Human Development who are pursuing an undergraduate or graduate degree leading to initial teaching licensure.
+The Dr. K. Richard Johnson Endowed Scholarship for Veterans was established in 2022 by Colonel Thomas A. Johnson USMCR (Retired) to provide scholarship support to Veterans (DD-214 required) enrolled in the College of Education and Human Development (CEHD) who are pursuing an undergraduate or graduate degree in the CEHD School of Education.
 Preference will be given to Marines or Navy Hospital Corpsmen who served with the Marines.

 Applicants must meet the following criteria to be considered for this scholarship:

-- Be a full-time CEHD student pursuing an undergraduate or graduate degree leading to initial teaching licensure.
+• Be a full-time CEHD School of Education student pursuing an undergraduate or graduate degree.

 Kyle Robert Wilson was raised in Prince William County, Virginia and graduated from Hylton High School where he excelled in baseball.
 Kyle went on to attend George Mason University, earning a Bachelor of Science in Athletic Training in 2005.
 Kyle joined the Prince William County Department of Fire and Rescue on January 23, 2006.
 On April 16, 2007, Technician I Kyle Wilson died in the line of duty fighting a house fire in Prince William County.